zio/zio/microsite/src/main/tut/getting_started.md

 # Console

-ZIO provides a few primitives for interacting with the console.
-These can be imported using the following:
+ZIO provides a module for interacting with the console.
+You can import the functions in this module with the following code snippet:

 ```tut:silent
 import scalaz.zio.console._